zwets/blast-galley/README.md

 self-contained (all have `--help`) so they may be of use to others.

+## Prerequisites

+* Several tools make use of GNU awk (`gawk`), which is available in every Linux distribution.
+Recent Debian/Ubuntu versions install `mawk` rather than `gawk` by default, so you may need to `apt install gawk`.

 ## zblast

 `zblast` is a very thin wrapper around the blast command.
 I use it because